 There are all sorts of viruses, worms, trojans, and spyware that can affect your system and steal confidential information.
 To secure your dedicated server, you should set aside some time to perform regular malware scans.
 Using anti-virus software is a wise precautionary measure to take, because it can detect and isolate the malicious software before it does damage.

 Use malware scanners as well.
-These automated tools will protect you from security threats by scanning your dedicated server for all types of malware.
+These automated tools will protect you from security threats by scanning your bare metal server for all types of malware.

 #3.
 Use DDoS Protection